dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ![Alt](rect_transform.png)

 7. **Think first, place pivot point after**</br>
 It is very confusing if an element is positioned with an inappropriately placed pivot point.
-Depending on the location of the element on the screen, adjust pivot point location to keep the element's position predictable when the resolution changes.
+Depending on the location of the element on the screen and his anchor point, adjust pivot point location to keep the element's position predictable when the resolution changes.
+This

 ![Alt](pivot.png)